-Slow Start or Tracking Pin (SS/TR)
+Slow-Start or Tracking Pin (SS/TR)

-The TPS54160-Q1 effectively uses the lower voltage of the internal voltage reference or the SS/TR pin voltage as the power-supply reference voltage and regulates the output accordingly.
+The TPS57140-Q1 effectively uses the lower voltage of the internal voltage reference or the SS/TR pin voltage as the power-supply reference voltage and regulates the output accordingly.
 A capacitor on the SS/TR pin to ground implements a slow-start time.
-The TPS54160-Q1 has an internal pullup current source of 2 $\mu$ A that charges the external slow-start capacitor.
-Equation 6 shows the calculations for the slow-start time (10% to 90%).
-The voltage reference (VREF) is 0.8 V and the slow-start current (ISS) is 2 $\mu$ A. The slow-start capacitor should be less than 0.47 $\mu$ F and greater than 0.47 nF.
+The TPS57140-Q1 has an internal pullup current source of 2 μ A that charges the external slow-start capacitor.
+The calculations for the slow-start Equation 6 shows the time (10% to 90%).
+The voltage reference (V{REF}) is 0.8 V and the slow-start current (I{SS}) is 2 μ A. The slow-start capacitor should remain lower than 0.47 μ F and greater than 0.47 nF.

-$$C{\text{SS}} \left( \text{nF} \right) = \frac{T{\text{SS}} \left( \text{ms} \right) \times I{\text{SS}} \left( \mu A \right)}{V{\text{REF}} \left( V \right) \times 0.8}$$
+$$Css(nF) = \frac{Tss(ms) \times Iss(\mu A)}{Vref(V) \times 0.8}$$ (6)

-At power up, the TPS54160-Q1 does not start switching until the slow-start pin discharges to less than 40 mV; to ensure a proper power up, see Figure 31.
+At power up, the TPS57140-Q1 does not start switching until the slow-start pin discharges to less than 40 mV; to ensure a proper power up, see Figure 31.

-Also, during normal operation, the TPS54160-Q1 stops switching and SS/TR must discharge to 40 mV on exceeding the VIN UVLO, pulling the EN pin below 1.25 V, or a thermal shutdown event.
+Also, during normal operation, the TPS57140-Q1 stops switching and the SS/TR must discharge to 40 mV when the VIN UVLO is exceeded, EN pin is pulled below 1.2 V, or a thermal shutdown event occurs.

 The VSENSE voltage follows the SS/TR pin voltage with a 45-mV offset up to 85% of the internal voltage reference.
-When the SS/TR voltage is greater than 85% on the internal reference voltage, the offset increases as the effective system reference transitions from the SS/TR voltage to the internal voltage reference (see Figure 23).
+When the SS/TR voltage is greater than 85% of the internal reference voltage, the offset increases as the effective system reference transitions from the SS/TR voltage to the internal voltage reference (see Figure 23).
 The SS/TR voltage ramps linearly until clamped at 1.7 V.